-The average "out of pocket" cost of attendance, after any grants and scholarships are considered, is around $18,100.
+The average "out of pocket" cost of attendance, after any grants and scholarships are considered, is around $20,100.
+In order to calculate a more accurate and detailed cost of attendance check out their cost calculator here.
 There is also a $50 application fee for those applying to a program.
 The figures listed below are for informational purposes only and do not represent current or future tuition, fees, and expenses.

 Tuition & Fees Information

 - Annual tuition range estimates:

 - Some programs may have tuition rates locked at the first year rate for up to five years.

 Financial Aid Details

 The table below breaks down the types of financial aid, the percent of students receiving aid, and average amount of aid per student per year.